 Tattoos are beautiful but also very time-consuming and expensive.
 The true beauty of tattooing lies in its simplicity: one stroke of a needle, a few hours to complete.
 An obvious example is the modern-day ‘Tribal Tattoo’: a simple design with a few sharp lines, usually on the forearm or upper arm.
 It’s not hard to see where the inspiration comes from: the ancient Maori people would tattoo themselves with designs to represent their tribe and clan.

 It’s hard to see why this is so simple, though: what does it represent?
 What does it mean?
 You don’t have to understand Maori culture or history to understand tribal tattoos; you need skills and patience.

 Tribal Tattoos: How to Get Uniquely Meaningful Body Art

 Tattoos are just another way of identifying yourself and your tribe – but that identity should be unique and meaningful, not just arbitrary (like the Tribal Tattoo).
 If you want your tattoos to be truly meaningful, then your tribal tattoo should tell a story about you – who you are as a person, what drives you, how you think, who you care about.
 It’s like writing poetry or drawing abstract art – if it doesn’t tell someone something about themselves or give them insight into their innermost being, then it’s just decoration for them.

 The way I see it, tattoos provide a reminder that we have been around longer than the rest of the world and that we don’t need to conform to what they consider normal and proper.
-Technology has changed in the last 10 years, and there are some new developments in tattoo design that can be quite impressive; however, they can also be challenging.
-A lot of these ideas were developed quite a long time ago by artists who had no access to modern computers.
+Technology has changed in the last ten years, and there are some new developments in tattoo design that can be quite impressive; however, they can also be challenging.
+Many of these ideas were developed quite a long time ago by artists without access to modern computers.
 So starting today with what is available online can sometimes lead to poor results (or worse).